Julius and Ethel Rosenberg: Campaign for clemency

-Others, including non-Communists such as Jean Cocteau and Harold Urey, a Nobel Prize-winning physical chemist, as well as Communists and left-leaning figures such as Nelson Algren, Bertolt Brecht, Albert Einstein, Dashiell Hammett, Frida Kahlo, and Diego Rivera, protested the position of the American government in what the French termed the U.S. Dreyfus affair.
-Einstein and Urey pleaded with President Truman to pardon the Rosenbergs.
-In May 1951, Pablo Picasso wrote for the communist French newspaper L'Humanité, "The hours count.
+Across the world, especially in Western European capitals, there were numerous protests with picketing and demonstrations in favor of the Rosenbergs, along with editorials in otherwise pro-American newspapers.
+Jean-Paul Sartre, an existentialist philosopher and writer who won the Nobel Prize for Literature, described the trial as "a legal lynching".
+Others, including non-communists such as Jean Cocteau and Harold Urey, a Nobel Prize-winning physical chemist, as well as left-leaning figures—some being communist—such as Nelson Algren, Bertolt Brecht, Albert Einstein, Dashiell Hammett, Frida Kahlo, and Diego Rivera, protested the position of the American government in what the French termed the American Dreyfus affair.
+Einstein and Urey pleaded with President Harry S. Truman to pardon the Rosenbergs.
+In May 1951, Pablo Picasso wrote for the communist French newspaper L'Humanité: "The hours count.
 The minutes count.
 Do not let this crime against humanity take place."
 The all-black labor union International Longshoremen's Association Local 968 stopped working for a day in protest.
 Cinema artists such as Fritz Lang registered their protest.
-Pope Pius XII appealed to President Dwight D. Eisenhower to spare the couple, but Eisenhower refused on February 11, 1953.
+President Dwight D. Eisenhower, supported by public opinion and the media at home, ignored the overseas demands.
+Pope Pius XII appealed to Eisenhower to spare the couple, but Eisenhower refused on February 11, 1953.
 All other appeals were also unsuccessful.

+Defense of the Rosenbergs surged in November and December 1952 and was organized by the Communist Party of the Soviet Union—confirmation of which occurred with the publication of KGB documents obtained by Alexander Vassiliev in 2011.
+Proponents of clemency argued that the Rosenbergs were actually "innocent Jewish peace activists".
+According to American historian Ronald Radosh, the Soviet Union's goal was "to deflect the world's attention from the sordid execution of the innocent [Jewish Slánský trial defendants] in Soviet-controlled Czechoslovakia.